nvibert/cilium-weekly/README.md

 While I tend to explore the brand new features of Cilium as they are being developed and released, I sometimes touch on side projects like Hubble and [Tetragon](https://tetragon.cilium.io/), on adjacent projects like [Gateway API](https://gateway-api.sigs.k8s.io/) and the broader Kubernetes eco-system.
 I also occasionally post videos highlighting features only available on the Isovalent [Enterprise edition](https://isovalent.com/product/) of Cilium.

-By the way, outside I create a lot of Cilium content: blog posts, videos, free hands-on labs, etc...
+By the way, outside of Cilium Weekly, I also create a lot of Cilium content: blog posts, videos, free hands-on labs, etc...
 You can find it all on our [website](https://isovalent.com/resource-library/).

 # Episode Request and Feedback